 Psychopath – a word that is equal parts famous and misunderstood.
 In our society, a person who stands out from the crowd and goes out of his way to revolt against societal norms is referred to as a psychopath or a sociopath.
-Although a sociopath and psychopath are entirely different psychological conditions, people consider both these words to refer to a person who is ruthless in his journey towards success and doesn’t care about other people’s feelings.
+Although these two are entirely different psychological conditions, people use them interchangeably to refer to a person who is ruthless in his journey towards success and doesn’t care about other people’s feelings.
 In this article, I will shatter myths not only about what a psychopath is but also about the difference between psychopathy and sociopathy.

 Sociopath Vs. Psychopath

 The primary difference between a psychopath and a sociopath is that psychopathy is a condition that exists from birth and sociopathy pertains to a set of tendencies that develop over time in a person usually because of some kind of accident or psychological trauma.
 To be more precise, a sociopath is a person who inherits psychopathic tendencies due to some trauma in his life.

 So now that we have understood the basic difference between the two psychological conditions, let us try to understand what exactly a psychopath is.
 As the psychopathic condition is an outlier that stands out from normal human behavior, let us first try to understand what normal human functioning is.
 A normal human being -or what our society considers to be normal- has emotions, goals, objectives, and vested interests.
 In fact the characteristic that differentiates us from animals is that we have emotions and feelings.
 When a tiger kills a deer he is not acting out of anger or frustration; he wants to fulfill his basic instinct to survive.
 The tiger has no animosity towards a deer and does not prefer one deer over another.
 If one deer praises him he will not indulge in favoritism and opt for a more non-social deer.

 “The concept of human emotions is as alien to psychopaths, as it is to a lion or a wolf.”